sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/300 - methods/170 - passthrough.md

 title: "Passthrough"
 hidden: false
 ---
 Use the Passthrough method to match text using an anchor, and return the anchor match or matches directly.
-This can be useful when you want to match using regular expressions, and you don’t want to take any additional processing steps after finding the matches.
+For example, this can be useful when you want to match using regular expressions, and you don’t want to take any additional extraction steps after finding the matches.

 [**Parameters**](doc:passthrough#section-parameters)
 [**Examples**](doc:passthrough#section-examples)